geo-mak/interconnect/DESIGN.md

 - Everything that is not expected to fail at runtime should crash the process when it does.

 The panic-policy is to abort.
 The reasons for adopting abort instead of unwind are:
-- "unwinding" has a very high overhead.
+- "unwinding" has a very high overhead (if not carefully/manually optimized).
 - Maintaining the conceptual clarity of the control-flow.
 - Designing for "unexpected" failure is an oxymoron.